znikolovski/adobe-oauth-web-app-client/README.md

 - Token refresh requires the user's `sub` identifier
 - Admin dashboard provides token management capabilities
 - SSL certificates are required to support https
+- Session management is used to verify state parameter in callback